Non-Degree Seeking Students

 The minimum requirement for Non-Degree seeking graduate admission is the receipt of a U.S. Bachelors degree from a regionally accredited university/college or a final degree awarded from a comparable institute of higher education as evaluated under the University of Arizona Graduate College policies.

-- Non-Degree students may enroll in graduate-level course work as their qualifications and performance permit.
-It is advisable that you contact the department(s) offering courses of interest to insure that the courses are available to Non-Degree students.
+Non-Degree students may enroll in graduate-level course work as their qualifications and performance permit.
+It is advisable that you contact the department(s) offering courses of interest to ensure that the courses are available to Non-Degree students.

 International applicants requiring a student visa are not eligible for graduate Non-Degree admission.